brennanmrose/ride-score-api/README.md

 For detailed API documentation, please refer to [API Documentation](./api_documentation.md).

+### Usage

+#### Caching

+In this sample application, a basic caching mechanism using the default memory store provided by Rails is employed.
+This choice is made for simplicity and ease of setup.
+However, in a production-level application, it is recommended to utilize a more robust caching mechanism such as Redis.

+If deploying this application to a production environment, consider replacing the memory store with Redis for improved performance and scalability.

+#### Authentication

+As this application is a demo, it does not include authentication functionality.
+In a real-world scenario, authentication would be a crucial aspect to ensure the security and privacy of user data.
+If deploying this application to production, it's essential to implement proper authentication mechanisms to protect sensitive information and restrict access to authorized users.

 ### Testing

 RSpec tests are included to ensure the correctness of the application's functionality.
 To run the tests, execute the following command: